 Hello, cherished reader. ❤

 My name is Clayton Lafontaine.
-I am a twenty-eight year old Canadian who is fascinated by a great many things.
+I am a Canadian who is in my late 20s, and I am fascinated by a great many things.
 Though perhaps, arguably, uppermost among those things is linguistics.
 I’ve always been intrigued and excited by languages, ever since I was first exposed to Spanish from the house of a neighbouring Spanish family when I was a toddler.
 The mother of that family taught me some Spanish for a while, which I recall being very enthusiastic about at the time, up until she and my own mother had a falling out, which brought my study of Spanish to a halt.
 For the record: my young love of Spanish has zero influence on Duojjin today.
 I haven’t had an interest in Spanish in like… two decades?

 When I was a wee bit older, and started taking French in school—as all of us little Cannucklets must eventually do—I was initially enthralled, but I changed schools about halfway through elementary school (I think they call that “primary school” over in Europe?), which—for reasons I’ll not get into here—slammed a brick wall onto the path that was my development of French.
 My love of language, with no other means of manifesting itself, was rendered dormant then for many years.
 I even would go so far as to say that I developed a resentment of French, deep such that I’ve only managed to shed that resentment in recent years.
 For the record, I now consider French my favourite non-liturgical Romance language, and I plan to revisit it one day.